 The Focke Museum is named after Johann Focke (1848-1922), the founder and director of the second institution (a historical museum by the name Historisches Museum fur bremische Altertumer) that joined the merger that formed the museum Focke Museum.

-It was founded in the year 1924 by a merger of an industry and commerce museum and the former historical museum.
-The Focke Museum is basically a museum of history and the history of art, owned by the state of Bremen.
+It was founded in 1924 by a merger of an industry and commerce museum and the former historical museum.
+The Focke Museum is a museum of history and art history, owned by the state of Bremen.

 The museum covers about four and a half hectares (eleven acres) of land within the Riensberg neighborhood in Schewachhauser Heerstraße.
 In the late 1930s, the museum was closed down, and its collections safeguarded in response to the Second World War that just broke out.